tiaelhelou/tiaelhelou/README.md

 # Hi there, I'm Tia El Helou 👋

-## I am a third year Computer Science Student at Lebanese American University.
+## I am a 4th year Computer Science Student at Lebanese American University.

 - 👀 I’m interested in Artificial Intelligence, Machine Learning, Deep Learning, Data Science and Software Engineer
-- 🥅 2022 Goals: Learn more about Artificial Intelligence and its major sub-fields
+- 🥅 2024 Goals: Learn more about Artificial Intelligence and its major sub-fields
 - ⚡ Fun fact: I dance, sing and bake
 - 📫 How to reach me tia.elhelou@outlook.com